-Fort Collins newcomers gain street cred for Halloween Decorations
+Fort Collins newcomers gain street cred for Halloween decorations

 FORT COLLINS, Colo.
-(KDVR) — A Colorado family recently moved from Windsor to Fort Collins; they’re told by neighbors to expect about 300 trick-or-treaters, which is quite the change from their previous tally.
+(KDVR) — A Colorado family that recently moved from Windsor to Fort Collins was told by neighbors to expect about 300 trick-or-treaters, which is quite the change from their previous tally.

 Although they are bracing for a candy craze, it’s their decorations that might be drawing the neighborhood to their house.

-This year Dennis Arguelles and his family’s scenery is changing, they live on a busier road in a bigger town.
+This year, Dennis Arguelles and his family’s scenery is changing, now that they live on a busier road in a bigger town.
 One constant though is dad’s creativity when it comes to Halloween decorations.

-The ER doctor has turned their front yard into a homemade graveyard.
+The emergency room doctor has turned their front yard into a homemade graveyard.

 “It’s funny because you’ll have people stopping by here saying and taking pictures,” said Arguelles.
 “So you stand in the windows and you’re like, I don’t know if I should be standing there.
 I don’t know where to go.”